aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/267-CNN, Transfer Learning & Data Augmentation.md

 ### A basic CNN architecture

 Below is the basic order of operations in a CNN.
-The Convolution and Pooling operations can occur multiple times in a CNN, the order will however remain the same.
-They’ll always be succeeded by Fully Connected and Softmax/Sigmoid layer.
+The Convolution and Pooling operations can occur multiple times in a CNN; the order will, however, remain the same.
+They'll always be succeeded by Fully Connected and Softmax/Sigmoid layers.